Chair: Laura Line, [email protected]

 To improve the ‘streetscape’ in our neighborhood, SHCA’s Block Improvement Grants encourage the planting and maintenance of street trees, the creation of tree lawns and the installation of front gardens.
 Grants up to $500 for a single block and up to $1,200 for cooperating adjacent blocks require a dollar-for-dollar match of the grant amount through volunteer “sweat equity,” in-kind materials or services, or by cash donations.
 Funds for Spruce Hill’s grant program come from the Association’s membership dues and fundraising events such as the May Fair.
 Applications are accepted on an ongoing basis.
 For more information download a Block Grant Application.
-For more information, please contact [email protected]
+For more information, please contact Laura Line, [email protected]

 Bird Sanctuary Committee

 The Bird Sanctuary Committee was formed to help maintain the Bird Sanctuary.
 These responsibilities include: